-Tuition fees are in the range of EUR 10,000 to 17,000 per academic year, depending on the programme.
+The University of Copenhagen uses the European Credit Transfer System (ECTS).
+The ECTS system defines a full study load for one year as 60 ECTS.
+Tuition fees are in the range of EUR 10,000 to 17,000 per 60 ECTS/academic year, depending on the programme.

-Fees are paid either annually or biannually depending on the programme.
+Fees are paid either annually for 60 ECTS or biannually for 30 ECTS depending on the programme.
 Along with an offer of admission, students will receive information on how and when to pay tuition, as well as term of payment.
 For September admission, the first rate is due in April-May.

 Please consult the specific Master’s degree programme for further information about its tuition fees.

-Please note that you are exempted from paying the application fee if you:
+Please note that you are exempted from paying the tuition fee if you:

 - hold a permanent residence permit in Denmark (including Greenland and the Faroe Islands)